lukaspodmelle/contact-form-7-wordpress-theme-integration/README.md

 To display your form on the frontend, simply call the shortcode function:

 ```
-<?php cf7_contact_form() // Create contact form ?>
+<?php cf7_contact_form() ?> // Create contact form
 ```

 ### TIP

-If you want to use the form in a hardcoded location, you can use [Customization API](https://codex.wordpress.org/Theme_Customization_API) and create a new customizer section, where the user can easily swap the shortcode for their own.
+If you want to use the form in a hardcoded location, you can use the [Customization API](https://codex.wordpress.org/Theme_Customization_API) and create a new customizer section, where the user can easily swap the shortcode for their own.
 In this case, you can modify the last function with ``get_theme_mod``:

 ```
 function cf7_contact_form() {

   $cf7_default_shortcode = get_theme_mod( 'contact_form', '[contact-form-7 title="Contact me"]' ); // default shortcode via customizer

   if ( in_array( 'contact-form-7/wp-contact-form-7.php', apply_filters( 'active_plugins', get_option( 'active_plugins' ) ) ) ) { // check for plugin installation

       echo do_shortcode( $cf7_default_shortcode ); // do shortcode

   } else {

       echo

       '<div class="msg-info">
           Please install and activate the Contact Form 7 Plugin to get a form to appear.
 You can get it <a href="https://wordpress.org/plugins/contact-form-7/">here</a>.
       </div>';

   }
 }
 ```